ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-v2-addons.md

 # Set up CSS modules (v2 addons)

-We will use Rollup and PostCSS to implement CSS modules.
+In a v2 addon built with Rollup, we use PostCSS to implement CSS modules.

 1. [Install dependencies](#install-dependencies)
 1. [Configure Rollup](#configure-rollup)